Understanding The Symptoms Of Stress

 What Is Stress?

 Stress is a normal reaction to demands or obstacles, whether psychological, emotional, or physical.
+The body reacts to a perceived threat or pressure, triggering physiological changes.

-Physical manifestations of stress often encompass headaches, muscle tension, fatigue, and disruptions in sleep patterns.
+Symptoms of stress vary widely, encompassing both physical and emotional manifestations.
+Physical manifestations of stress often include headaches, muscle tension, fatigue, and sleep disruptions.

 Emotionally, stress can manifest as irritability, anxiety, or feelings of being overwhelmed.
 Cognitive symptoms may involve difficulty concentrating, memory problems, or racing thoughts.